What do Nelson Mandela, George Washington and Roman statesman Cincinnatus have in common?

 In 1999, when Nelson Mandela voluntarily stepped down after one term as South Africa’s president, he followed in the footsteps of Roman statesman Lucius Quinctius Cincinnatus (519–430 B.C.E.), who on two occasions renounced near-absolute emergency authority to return to his farm.

-Peaceful transitions of power, adds George Washington University political scientist Michael Cornfield, contribute to a nation’s political health.
+Peaceful transitions of power, according to George Washington University political scientist Michael Cornfield, contribute to a nation’s political health.

-The United States honors the South African leader’s legacy through the Mandela Washington Fellowships, a program that brings young African leaders to the U.S. for intensive executive leadership training, networking, and skills building, followed by a presidential summit in Washington.
+The United States honors Nelson Mandela’s legacy through the Young African Leaders Initiative’s Mandela Washington Fellowships, a program that brings young African leaders to the U.S. for intensive executive leadership training, networking and skills building, culminating in a high-level summit in Washington.